brazilianmonk/brazilianmonk.github.io/pages/youtube-projects.md

 permalink: /youtube-projects
 ---

-The things we do -- lectures, talks, writings, etc. -- are quite challenging!
-To amplify their impact, keep track of my work, and make the most of these efforts, I’ve started sharing them on YouTube.
+To make the most of the effort that goes into the talks, lectures, etc. I’ve started sharing the things I do on YouTube.
 Below, you’ll find my current YouTube channel and plans for future projects.

 ---